Database drivers: PostgreSQL | Linux MDB | SQLite

 Adding a datasource

 You can now add a datasource via the common Tools/Data Sources dialog.
-Click on new datasource and select sqlite from the Database type combobox.
-Then put the file name of your SQLite database right after the sqlite: into the URL input field.
+Click on new datasource and select mdb from the Database type combobox.
+You should currently put the file name of your mdb file into url line.

 It is a readonly driver,you can't use to to write data into a mdb file.

 It only supports a small set of sql language.
 Such as

 select col1 from table_name where col1 = 1